Sliding Shoe Sorter: Applications & Use Case

 While not quite as fast as tilt tray sorters or crossbelt sorters, sliding shoe sorters are still a high-speed option that can work well for most operations.

-Sliding shoe sorters are really meant to be leveraged to perform a single application: High-speed sortation.
+Sliding shoe sorters are really meant to be leveraged to perform high-speed sortation.
 They are commonly used to sort orders for shipping, but can also be used to route orders or inventory to different process areas for buffering.

 Need expert advice?
 Book a free consultation with one of our systems integrators today!